The Njoy Pothos is the plant you didn’t know you needed.

 Also, we don’t exactly live in medieval times – there are options!
 You can always pop it under a grow light to supplement with a little artificial light.

-The number one rule of tropical plant club?
+Just remember the number one rule of tropical plant club –

 Don’t talk about tropical plant club always use a pot with a drainage hole.

 I know your local plant shop has the prettiest pots, but it’s not worth risking root rot.
 I just use a terracotta clay pot with a drainage tray and it makes watering so much easier.

 Same goes for a terrarium, a drainage layer will provide any excess water a place to go that won’t stress the plants roots out.

 Having good drainage somewhat gives you more wiggle room with your watering, it’s less important to get the balance perfect because you won’t have your plant sat in wet soil.

 Those in the Pothos family aren’t quite as demanding as some of their Aroid cousins when it comes to substrate choice, but don’t let that stop you from selecting something with the best qualities.

 Any typical Aroid mix or tropical terrarium mix (e.g. ABG mix) should do the trick nicely.

 In terrariums, it’s more important to get this right, as your margin of error is much smaller.